egch/1Z0-829-preparation/docs/ch7.md

 final class AsianMale extends HumanBeing {}
 ```
 A subclass (Male) of a sealed class (HumanBeing) must be marked either `final` or `sealed` or `non-sealed`.
+### Modules
+_Named Module_: which allow sealed classes and their direct subclasses in different packages,
+provided they are in the same named module.
 ### Sealed interfaces
 Permits list can apply to:
 * a class that implements the interface